 Reporting operates by creating and updating documents in Elasticsearch in response to user interation in Kibana.

 To use Reporting with Shield enabled, you need to set up Kibana to work with Shield.
-You also need to create a role that grants access to the Reporting indices and assign this role to all users you want to allow to generate reports.
+You also need to create a role that grants read access to the Reporting indices and assign this role to all users you want to allow to use Reporting.

 Similar to how you added a

 my_kibana_user user role to

 users to use Kibana, you will need to create a role for those users to use Reporting as well.

 Users will need both permissions to use the Reporting interface in Kibana